 - To provide adequate costs to parties

-Q. Where can approach if Consumers are not satisfied with the order of the Consumer Commission?
+Q. Where can the approach be if Consumers are not satisfied with the order of the Consumer Commission?

-A. If the consumer is not satisfied or grievance is not redressed within the given time period by the Consumer Commission.
+A. If the consumer is not satisfied or the grievance is not redressed within the given period by the Consumer Commission.
 You can approach the higher authority or commission.